Axially Symmetric Helfrich Spheres: Reduced Membrane Equation

 Since $c_o\neq 0$, we get the integral condition of the statement.
 This finishes the proof. $\square$ \\

 To finish this section, we show that $\mathcal{C}^3$ closed solutions of \eqref{RME0} satisfying an extra condition at $\{z=0\}$ are axially symmetric having the $z$-axis as the axis of rotation.

 \begin{proposition} Let $\Sigma$ be a closed surface and $X:\Sigma\longrightarrow\r^3$ a $\mathcal{C}^3$ immersion satisfying the reduced membrane equation \eqref{RME0}.
-If the derivative of the mean curvature $H$ in the conormal direction is constant along one connected component of $X(\Sigma)\cap\{z=0\}$, then the surface is axially symmetric and its axis of rotation is the $z$-axis. \end{proposition} \begin{proof} Denote by $C$ any connected component of $X(\Sigma)\cap\{z=0\}$, which from Lemma \ref{n3} is a circle.
-In addition, $\tau_g=0$ holds along $C$ from the Joachimsthal theorem as applied in Lemma \ref{n3}.
-In the same lemma it was also shown that $H$ is constant on $C$.
+If the mean curvature $H$ and its derivative in the conormal direction are constant along one connected component of $X(\Sigma)\cap\{z=0\}$, then the surface is axially symmetric and its axis of rotation is the $z$-axis. \end{proposition} \begin{proof} Denote by $C$ any connected component of $X(\Sigma)\cap\{z=0\}$ and by $\sigma$ the arc length parameter of $C$.
+Recall from Lemma \ref{n2} that $C$ is a geodesic of $\Sigma$.
+In addition, Lemma \ref{n2} also shows that the surface $X(\Sigma)$ intersects the plane $\{z=0\}$ orthogonally.
+It then follows from the classical Joachimsthal theorem that $X(\Sigma)\cap\{z=0\}$ is composed by lines of curvature of $\Sigma$, that is, $\tau_g= 0$ holds everywhere on $C$, where $\tau_g$ denotes the geodesic torsion of $C$.